A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 \subsection{A geometric view of weighted voting posets}

-Our last results demonstrate that the geometric viewpoint of weighted games via their polytope is highly correlated to both hierarchies and the poset of weighted games.
+Our last results demonstrate that the geometric viewpoint of weighted games via their polytopes is highly correlated to both hierarchies and the poset of weighted games.
 In this section we prove that the polytopes in $\C_n$ are situated according to poset $\w_n$.
-Furthermore, we show that the facets of $P_v$ correspond to covering relations in $\w_n$ and to the hierarchy of voters in $v$.
+Furthermore, we show that the facets of $P_v$ correspond to covering relations in $\w_n$ and to the hierarchy of players in $v$.